Bethenny Frankel Says She’s Married After Surprising ‘RHONY’ Exit

 Frankel also famously dated Dennis Shields on and off for several years before he died in August 2018.
 Fans will recall the reality star grieving for her lost love on the show as she came to terms with his death of suspected drug overdose.

-The pair was reportedly engaged after Shields popped the question, but Frankel said that the engagement was on hold for the time being prior to his death.
+The pair was reportedly engaged after Shields popped the question, but Frankel said that the engagement was on hold prior to his death.

 In living color. ????☀️ pic.twitter.com/hMDALBqb3f